Powerlevel9k/powerlevel9k/segments/custom/README.md

 You can define as many custom segments as you wish.
-If you think you have a segment that others would find useful, please consider upstreaming it to the main theme distribution so that everyone can use it!
+If you think you have a segment that others would find useful, please consider upstreaming it to the main theme for distribution so that everyone can use it!

 ### Color Customization